nk-spec-code/nk-spec-code/README.md

 <!-- INTRODUCTION -->
 <!-- ===================== -->
 <p align="left">
-Hi I'm Netra, a cybersecurity student with a strong interest in computer science and defensive security.
+Hi!
+I'm Netra, a cybersecurity student with a strong interest in computer science and defensive security.
 I focus on understanding how systems, networks, and applications fail, and how to secure them against real-world threats through strong fundamentals and hands-on practice.
 </p>